Looking for some great GeneratePress examples to inspire your next WordPress site?

 13. Fem Escola A Barcelona

-Another Spanish site, this one is a bit more of a content site with spots for blog posts, latest comments, and more.
+Another Spanish site is up on our list.
+Fem Escola A Barcelona is a bit more of a content site with spots for blog posts, the latest comments, and more.

-There’s nothing too complicated, but I like the color scheme.
+There’s nothing too complicated, but we like the color scheme.

 Phoenix Lifestyle Support Association combines GeneratePress with the free SiteOrigin Page Builder for their site.

-Again, there’s nothing too complicated about this site, but I like the nice simple design and feel that it fits their services.
+Again, there’s nothing too complicated about this site, but we appreciate the nice simple design and feel that it fits their services.

-I think this one is about rafting in the Czech Republic.
-My Czech isn’t too hot, but the website looks great!
-I like the big logo and the faded out map at the bottom.
+We honestly think that this one is about rafting in the Czech Republic.
+Our Czech isn’t too hot, but Půjčovna Lodi looks great!
+We love how the big logo faded out on the map at the bottom.

 The sticky transparent header on this one works great.